MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/reset-the-search-index.md

 6. On the Index Reset page, verify that the **Deactivate search alerts during reset** check box is checked, and then click **Reset Now**.

-7. In the confirmation dialog box that appears, click **OK** to confirm that you want to reset the index.
+7. In the confirmation dialog that appears, click **OK** to confirm that you want to reset the index.

     The Search Administration page opens and the System Status is displayed.